astrolang/astro/README.md

 - statically-typed language that
 - compiles to native code and WebAssembly,
 - has no GC,
-- has a syntax similar to [Python](https://en.m.wikipedia.org/wiki/Python_(programming_language)), and
+- has a syntax similar to [Python](https://en.m.wikipedia.org/wiki/Python_(programming_language)),
-- provides full type inference
+- provides full type inference, and
+- features a data-race/deadlock-free concurrency model.

 ### Why create yet another programming language?
 SIMD, threads and direct access to Web APIs are planned for WebAssembly.
 These and the proposed GPU Compute standards will make the web a desirable HPC target in the near future.
 Astro fullstack nature makes developing high-performance apps for web and/or desktop seamless, easier and less frustrating.

-Astro has no runtime [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science))(GC) as it is expected to be fast enough to develop games, physical simulations and other real-time software.
+Astro has no runtime [Garbage Collector](https://en.m.wikipedia.org/wiki/Garbage_collection_(computer_science)) (GC) as it is expected to be fast enough to develop games, physical simulations and other real-time software.
 This also makes it suitable for embedded software development even though it's not a goal.

 In addition, Astro makes some design decisions that are intuitive for numerical computing applications.
 For example, it has builtin support for vectors, matrices, vectorization, unicode identifiers, etc.